Water-Based Pomade vs Oil-Based Pomade

 • Flexibility to restyle

-• Withstands weather conditions well
+• Can withstand weather conditions

-• Retains its hold and shine for a long time
+• Retains its Hold and shine for a long time

-• Contains less chemicals
+• Contains fewer chemicals

 And the winner is…